 Adult family homes

-The newest and most rapidly growing sector of long-term care is adult family homes.
+Adult family homes are the newest and most rapidly growing long-term care sector.
 In Washington state, an AFH is a home in a residential area where staff supervise and care for between two and six adults.

 Adult family homes often exist in normal residential neighborhoods,